tomchop/bakingbad/README.md

 Take a look at the open [issues](https://github.com/tomchop/bakingbad/issues).

-# I have an idea that would make this less idea less stupid
+# I have an idea that would make this idea less stupid

 Please open an [issue](https://github.com/tomchop/bakingbad/issues/new), nothing is fixed, everything can change.